noir-lang/noir/docs/docs/developers/tutorials/token_portal/withdrawing_to_l1.md

 aztec-nargo compile
 ```

+You may get some unused variable warnings - you can ignore these.

-And generate the TypeScript interface for the contract and add it to the test dir:
+And generate the TypeScript interface for the contract and add it to the test dir.
+Run this inside `aztec-contracts/token_bridge`:

 ```bash
 aztec-builder target -o ../../src/test/fixtures
 ```

-This will create a TS interface in our `src/test` folder!
+This will create a TS interface inside `fixtures` dir in our `src/test` folder!

 In the next step we will write the TypeScript code to deploy our contracts and call on both L1 and L2 so we can see how everything works together.